Yak Tityu Tityu Yak Tilhini Northern Chumash Tribe

 The yak titʸu titʸu yak tiłhini Northern Chumash Tribe, also known as the YTT Northern Chumash Tribe, is an organization based in California.
 The Northern Chumash Tribe is not a state-recognized or federally recognized American Indian tribe.
 Their headquarters are in San Luis Obispo.

 Status

-California has 109 federally recognized tribes and no state-recognized tribes.
-The YTT Northern Chumash Tribe has no recognition.
+California has 109 federally recognized tribes, no state-recognized tribes, and more than 50 unrecognized tribes.
+The YTT Northern Chumash Tribe has no federal recognition.